stoplightio/json-ref-resolver/README.md

 });
 ```

-#### Example: Resolve a Subset of the Source
+#### Example: Dereference a Subset of the Source

-This will resolve the minimal number of references needed for the given target, and return the target.
+This will dereference the minimal number of references needed for the given target, and return the target.

-In the example below, the address reference (`https://slow-website.com/definitions#/address`) will NOT be resolved, since
+In the example below, the address reference (`https://slow-website.com/definitions#/address`) will NOT be dereferenced, since
 it is not needed to resolve the `#/user` jsonPointer target we have specified.
-However, `#/models/user/card` IS resolved since
+However, `#/models/user/card` IS dereferenced since
-it is needed in order to full resolve the `#/user` property.
+it is needed in order to full dereference the `#/user` property.

 ```ts
 import { Resolver } from "@stoplight/json-ref-resolver";